 Working with a translation partner can help you to overcome the challenge of global learner engagement.
 Below I discuss how we can help you enhance engagement and improve training effectiveness.

 Learner engagement – making global staff want to learn

-A lot of global companies have adopted an official corporate language, English, to simplify communications between different locations and teams.
+A lot of global companies have adopted an official corporate language (English) to simplify communications between different locations and teams.
 This can be very effective for Town Hall meetings and other situations where participants have a good level of proficiency in English and interpreters can be deployed where necessary.
-But for training content?
+But what about for training content?

 Even when staff are fluent in English, untranslated content can be a barrier to engagement.
 Learners are put off engaging with untranslated training content because it isn’t as easily accessible as content delivered in their native language.
 Besides, when there are varying levels of English proficiency, there is scope for misinterpretation and misunderstandings, which potentially could have very negative outcomes if you’re communicating important or sensitive information.